-La Rosière is an Alpine gem with a friendly atmosphere.
+La Rosière ski resort is an Alpine gem with a friendly atmosphere and superb skiing.
 Located high up on the road that climbs towards the Petit St. Bernard, the village is built in a traditional style amongst a wooded area.
-Accessible by car or bus to the more well-known resorts of La Plagne, Les Arc, Val d'Isère and Tignes, La Rosière offers the opportunity to make the most of the vast skiing in the area.
-In the evenings the bars and restaurants come alive and are a great place to relax, enjoy some drinks and meet the ever friendly and welcoming locals.
+Accessible by car or bus to the more well-known ski resorts of La Plagne, Les Arcs, Val d'Isère and Tignes, La Rosière ski resort offers the opportunity to make the most of the vast skiing in the area.
+In the evenings the bars and restaurants come alive and are a great place to relax, enjoy some drinks and meet the ever-friendly and welcoming locals.

 Resort Altitude: 1,850m